DataDog/serverless-plugin-datadog/README.md

     # When set, the plugin will try to subscribe the lambda's cloudwatch log groups to the forwarder with the given arn.
     forwarder: arn:aws:lambda:us-east-1:000000000000:function:datadog-forwarder

+    # When set, the plugin will try to automatically tag lambdas with service and env, but will not override existing tags.
+Defaults to true.
+    enableTags: true
 ```

 `flushMetricsToLogs: true` is recommended for submitting custom metrics via CloudWatch logs with the help of [Datadog Forwarder](https://github.com/DataDog/datadog-serverless-functions/tree/master/aws/logs_monitoring).